European colonisation of Southeast Asia: Early phase

 Spanish missionaries baptising a Moro convert in the Spanish East Indies, circa 1890.

 Advances in sciences, cartography, shipbuilding and navigation during the 15th to 17th centuries in Europe and tightening Turkish control and eventual shut down of the Eastern Mediterranean gateways into Asia first prompted Portuguese, and later Spanish and Dutch, sea voyagers to ship around Africa in search of new trading routes and business opportunities.
 Niccolò de' Conti arrived in Southeast Asia as the earliest documented European in the early 15th century.
 By 1498 Vasco da Gama, who had sailed round the Cape of Good Hope, established the first direct sea route from Europe to India.

 Central among the various plannings was to establish direct and permanent trade of the highly priced spices native to Southeast Asia, included pepper, cloves, nutmeg, mace and cinnamon.
 Competition among the various nations was fierce and violence commonplace in order to secure exclusive access to the centers of production.
 Eventually, the Dutch and the Spanish wrestled control of it from the Portuguese in the 17th century.
 In the 18th century, the British, who became increasingly engaged in Southeast Asia over their interests in India, gained control of it from the Dutch.

 Portugal was the first European power to establish a bridgehead in maritime Southeast Asia with the conquest of the Sultanate of Malacca in 1511.
 The Netherlands and Spain followed and soon superseded Portugal as the main European powers in the region.
 In 1599, Spain began to colonise the Philippines.
 In 1619, acting through the Dutch East India Company, the Dutch took the city of Sunda Kelapa, renamed it Batavia (now Jakarta) as a base for trading and expansion into the other parts of Java and the surrounding territory.
 In 1641, the Dutch took Malacca from the Portuguese.
 Economic opportunities attracted Overseas Chinese to the region in great numbers.
 In 1775, the Lanfang Republic, possibly the first republic in the region, was established in West Kalimantan, present-day Indonesia, as a tributary state of the Qing Empire; the republic lasted until 1884, when it fell under Dutch occupation as Qing influence waned.

 Introduction of Christianity

 Portuguese Catholic missionaries arrived in the 16th century under royal patronage and founded churches throughout the region.
 The Dutch first sent Protestant ministers during the 17th century.
 Their objective was more the spiritual service to the local Dutch people, rather than conversion of native people.
 The Spanish mission succeeded with the complete Christianisation of the Philippines.

-People who changed their religions did so for a variety of reasons, including their search for social or personal security and identity in the face of social change, their quest for personal salvation or for a religion that seemed better suited to the modern world they aspired to, or one that appeared to leave room for traditional religious practices.
-Many times, those who upheld the faith and spread the gospel in succeeding generations did so because they had firsthand knowledge of Southeast Asia's Christian rebirth through time and culture (2018)^30.